-With love at first sight, heartbreak, reunion and a prolonged court battle, which ended in their acquittal yesterday, the story of Hidayat Khan and his wife Banwa whom he had sneaked into the country from Saudi Arabia has filmmakers lining up
+With love at first sight, heartbreak, reunion and a prolonged court battle, the story of Hidayat Khan and wife Banwa, whom he had sneaked into the country from Saudi Arabia has filmmakers lining up

 After a journey filled with heartbreak and reunion, smuggling and ‘villains’, and a nine-year court battle, the story of Mumbai’s Veer-Zaara finally came to a fitting filmy end yesterday, when a city court acquitted them of all charges.

 Hidayat Khan with his wife Banwa and their kids

 Reporting their case in July, mid-day had noted how the couple’s story had all the ingredients of a Bollywood movie and, sure enough, filmmakers have been lining up to meet them and be able to tell their tale on the silver screen.

 On July 4, this newspaper had reported (‘Real life Veer-Zaara from Mumbai wait for a happy ending’) about Hidayat Khan, 37, a contractor from Navi Mumbai, who had fallen in love with Banwa, a Saudi Arabian national, while working in the country.

 mid-day’s reports on July 4 and August 13

 He had smuggled Banwa into India in 2005 and the couple was arrested soon after, based on a complaint by Banwa’s family to the Saudi Arabian authorities.
 While the couple was released on bail and had four children Reenal (8), Riyam (6), Ridan (4) and Khulund, who is 15 months old in India, the fate of Banwa’s nationality was to be decided by the Indian judiciary.